 Certain non-government investors from countries with overseas investment treaties with New Zealand have the benefit of higher monetary thresholds before consent is required for an investment in significant business assets.
-Those thresholds, for the 2021 calendar year, are as follows:
+Those thresholds, for the 2023 calendar year, are as follows:

-- Australia: NZ\$552 million - Brunei, Canada, Chile, Japan, Mexico, Singapore, Vietnam, the Republic of Korea, the Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu, Hong Kong and China: NZ\$200 million
+- Australia: NZ\$586 million - Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, Vietnam, the Republic of Korea, the Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu, Hong Kong, China and the United Kingdom of Great Britain and Northern Ireland: NZ\$200 million.